 You might enjoy these past D.I.
 Telbat Christmas season stories:

-COMING UP: Next time, we’ll have David’s last 2015 post, “God’s Intention for Government.”
+COMING UP: Next time, join us for David’s post, “God’s Intention for Government.”